Systems Performance: Enterprise and the Cloud, 2nd Edition (2020)

 This is the official site for the book Systems Performance: Enterprise and the Cloud, 2nd Edition, published by Addison Wesley (2020).
 Here I'll describe the book, link to related content, and list errata.

-The first edition has been very successful, becoming required or recommended reading at many companies.
-Thanks for all your support!
+The first edition has been very successful, becoming required or recommended reading at many companies, and sold editions translated to Chinese, Japanese, Polish, and Korean.

 What is New in Second Edition?

 The second edition adds content on BPF, BCC, bpftrace, perf, and Ftrace, mostly removes Solaris, makes numerous updates to Linux and cloud computing, and includes general improvements and additions.
-Since writing the first edition, I have been a senior performance engineer at Netflix for six years, where I have worked on new technologies with other engineering experts.
-These technologies are covered in the book.
+Since writing the first edition I now have over six years experience as a senior performance engineer at Netflix, working on new technologies with other engineering experts.
+This experience has helped me to improve this book.

 Chapters are structured to first cover durable skills (models, architecture, and methodologies) and then implementation with tools and tuning.
 This will be evident to those who read the first edition: most chapters begin with only light changes since the first edition, but the changes increase as each chapter progresses.